 - OSHA’s Hearing Conservation Program was developed with a focus on preventing hearing loss from occurring.

-- For employers to get into compliance with OSHA requirements, a variety of tools can be used to prevent hearing loss.
+- A variety of tools can be used to prevent hearing loss and meet OSHA compliance.
 It’s important to select the best solution based on the problem.

 - Although the costs of compliance can be high, both employees and the company benefit from hearing conservation programs.